laneboysrc/rc-headless-transmitter/docs/configurator.md

 * Chrome app, UART to nRF bridge

     The main advantage of the Chrome app would be that it offers native serial port support.
 However, the UART to nRF bridge is non-standard and requires users to build one.
 This effort would be better directed to one of the *web-app* options, which are more universal.
 As stated above, the *web-app* may also be packaged as *Chrome app*.
-Further more, recently Google announced that they will depract *Chrome apps*.
+Further more, recently Google announced that they will deprecate *Chrome apps*.